awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 ## Step 1: Enable TLS on the server<a name="ssl_enable"></a>

+**Option: Complete this tutorial using automation**
+To complete this tutorial using AWS Systems Manager Automation instead of the following tasks, run the [automation document](https://console.aws.amazon.com/systems-manager/documents/AWSDocs-Configure-SSL-TLS-AL2/)\.

 This procedure takes you through the process of setting up TLS on Amazon Linux 2 with a self\-signed digital certificate\.

 **Note**
 A self\-signed certificate is acceptable for testing but not production\.
 If you expose your self\-signed certificate to the internet, visitors to your site are greeted by security warnings\.